alexdmoss/anti-preempter/README.md

 ## To Do

+- [ ] Needs protections adding for brand new cluster / being overly aggressive
 - [ ] Image Tag in deploy
 - [ ] Drone: define secrets through API
 - [ ] Drone: deal with gated builds